Avalanche Engulfs Student Trip In Japan, Leaving At Least 8 Presumed Dead

 "Suddenly everything turned white," a male student who survived the disaster told NHK, the Times reports.
 "The teacher at the front yelled, 'Get down,' so we dropped down and got covered in snow.
 Then those of us who could move helped dig out people who were buried."

-Dozens of troops from Japan's Self Defense Forces were enlisted for the rescue efforts, which lasted hours amid continued snow storms.
+Dozens of troops from Japan's Self Defense Forces were enlisted for the rescue efforts, which lasted hours amid continued snowstorms.
 The AP reports that two of the survivors remain in serious condition.